MicroHealthLLC/mSRS/README.md

-# msrs
+# mSRS
-Strategic roadmap &amp; planning tool
+Strategic Roadmap System.
+Pretty much helps you with strategic planning and keeping track of that progress as simple as possible.

 # update centos